 9:47 a.m.: Defeat

-Blake and I begrudgingly left the counter and walked home in a confused state of disbelief feeling like we got bitch slapped yet again by a new French bureaucratic hurdle.
+Blake and I begrudgingly left the counter and walked home in a confused state of disbelief, feeling like we got bitch-slapped by another French bureaucratic hurdle.

-When we arrived home, after stopping off to get a bricohe au chocolat (Blake’s favourite), I immediately went to the préfecture’s site only to be met with the same stupid message, “no more open spots for new appointments”.
-This time however, I noticed something that did not make sense before.
+When we arrived home, after stopping off to get a brioche au Chocolat (Blake’s favourite), I immediately went to the préfecture’s website only to be met with the same stupid message, “no more open spots for new appointments.”
+However, this time, I noticed something that did not make sense before.

-In very small print, there was a message which stated appointments are scheduled only 3 weeks in advance and If the calendar was full that you needed to try again at the beginning of the week.
+In tiny print, a message stated appointments are scheduled only three weeks in advance and If the calendar was full that you needed to try again at the beginning of the week.

-Still in disbelief that there was no other way to get an appointment, I did a search on Facebook and found that the préfecture of Montpellier had a Facebook page so I decided to go check it out and see if I could discover some secret to getting an appointment.
+Still in disbelief that there was no other way to get an appointment, I searched on Facebook and found that the préfecture of Montpellier had a Facebook page.
+I decided to check it out and see if I could discover some secret to making an appointment.

-Unfortunately, the préfecture never answers any comments on their FB page. (below is a screenshot of her message left on the prefecture FB page.)
+Unfortunately, the préfecture never answers any comments on their FB page. (see screenshot above of the message left on the prefecture FB page.)

-At this point, I have no idea what we are going to do if we are unable to nab an appointment quick enough on Sunday night.
-Especially since we have to renew our visas very soon but can’t do it until we transfer our dossier to our new préfecture.
+At this point, I have no idea what we are going to do if we can’t make an appointment, especially since we had to renew our visas soon but can’t until we transfer our dossier to our new préfecture.

-So far, we have had to deal with 3 préfectures because we have lived in 3 French cities, Marseille prefecture, Toulon prefecture and now Montpellier prefecture.
-Montpellier is by far the worst so far mainly because of their defunct appointment system that only allows appointments 3 weeks in advance that fill up fast.
+So far, we have had to deal with three préfectures because we’ve lived in 3 different French cities; Marseille prefecture, Toulon prefecture and now Montpellier prefecture.

 To be continued……….

-Well we managed to get an appointment but it was very strange.
-As the woman at the préfecture instructed us to do, we logged on to their website just before midnight on sunday night.
-There were three of us trying to make an appointment, me, Blake and one of my sons.
+Three of us were trying to make an appointment; Blake, one of my sons, and me.
 Each of us sat in front of the computer pressing the “schedule an appointment” button.
-Each time we pressed the button, we were greeted with the same message “no more available times”.
+Each time we pressed the button, a message popped up “no more available times.”